 NanoIC metrology services

-The exploration of next-generation semiconductor technologies – including advanced logic, memory and interconnect – necessitates metrology tools and techniques that offer increasingly precise measurements of electrical and physical properties of materials and components.
+The exploration of next-generation semiconductor technologies – including advanced logic, memory and interconnect – necessitates a variety tools and techniques for metrology, physical inspection and fabrication.

-It’s therefore one of the NanoIC pilot line’s goals to make sure innovators such as research centers, SMEs and high-level academia find a short and effortless path to Europe’s unique offering of advanced metrology expertise.
+It’s therefore one of the NanoIC pilot line’s goals to make sure innovators such as research centers, SMEs and high-level academia find a short and effortless path to Europe’s unique offering of advanced expertise in these domains.

-This page provides a comprehensive overview of metrology services available at European research centers and universities.
+This page provides an overview of services available at European research centers and universities that participate in the NanoIC project.

 Semiconductor metrology

-Currently, you can access a wide variety of services at:
+Currently, you can access a wide variety of services at Tyndall and CSSNT.

 Metrology services at Tyndall